Background pattern

 • changes in the nipple,

-• visible or palpable lumps.
+• presence of visible or palpable lumps.

 Ovarian cancer

-Effect of Hormone Replacement Therapy on the Heart and Circulation
+Effect of Hormone Replacement Therapy on the heart and circulation

 • you are pregnant or have recently given birth,

-• you are taking estrogens,
+• you use estrogens,

-• you have significant obesity (BMI > 30 kg/m2),
+• you are significantly overweight (BMI > 30 kg/m2),

-• you have systemic lupus erythematosus (LES),
+• you have systemic lupus erythematosus (SLE),

 • you have cancer.